meetric1/gmod-voxel-engine/README.md

 1. It does work in multiplayer but the world isnt networked on join
 2. The voxel gun cannot place on anything other than voxels
 3. The voxel gun can only place white voxels cus I never added a selection editor
-4. This is extremely unfinished and likely will be buggy / unoptimized (I think it has a memory leak?)
+4. This is extremely unfinished and likely will be buggy / unoptimized